AndreaNardinocchi/placemark/README.md

   },

 ```

-It is very much alike the function getMaxPOIdistance(), although we are not closing it with a Math.max() function this time.

 As far as the images shown in the banner and grid, they are just placeholders since the intention here is to further develop this section for the next assignment, and, maybe, have images dynamically showing up for each placemark.